lukefi/metsi/README.md

 Input path, output path and optionally the control file path must be supplied as CLI positional arguments.
 All other parameters in commands below can also be set in the `control.yaml` file `app_configuration` block.
-Control file settings override program defaults (see app/app_io.py Mela2Configuration class).
+Control file settings override program defaults (see app/app_io.py MetsiConfiguration class).
 CLI arguments override the settings in the control file.

 **At the time of writing this, there are no post-processing operations ready to be used.
 Post-processing